 Subsequent offence: $800.

-(3B) A person shall not be convicted or punished for an offence under subsection (3A) if he has already been convicted or acquitted of an offence under section 15 of the Traffic Act and both those offences had been committed simultaneously.
+(3B) A person shall not be convicted or punished for an offence under subsection (3A) if he has already been convicted or acquitted of, or the penalty has been paid under an infringement notice served on the person for, an offence under the Vehicles Act section 4(2) and both those offences had been committed simultaneously.

-(3C) Upon conviction of a person of an offence under subsection (3A), if the court is satisfied that the owner of the vehicle in question was, at the time of the commission of the offence, not the holder of the requisite vehicle licence for the vehicle as required by the Traffic Act, the court shall order the person convicted, in addition to the penalty imposed on him, to pay the amount of the annual licence fee that should have been paid in respect of that vehicle in accordance with that Act and that order may be enforced as if the amount of the fee was a penalty imposed on him.
+(3C) Upon conviction of a person of an offence under subsection (3A), if the court is satisfied that the owner of the vehicle in question was, at the time of the commission of the offence, not the holder of the requisite vehicle licence for the vehicle as required by the Vehicles Act, the court shall order the person convicted, in addition to the penalty imposed on him, to pay the amount of the annual licence fee that should have been paid in respect of that vehicle in accordance with that Act and that order may be enforced as if the amount of the fee was a penalty imposed on him.

-(4) Any person convicted of an offence under this section shall (unless the court thinks fit to order otherwise) be disqualified from holding and obtaining under the Traffic Act a driver’s licence or a licence in respect of a motor vehicle for a period of 12 months from the date of the conviction.
+(4) Any person convicted of an offence under this section shall (unless the court thinks fit to order otherwise) be disqualified from holding and obtaining under the Road Traffic (Authorisation to Drive) Act 2008 a driver’s licence or under the Vehicles Act a licence in respect of a motor vehicle for a period of 12 months from the date of the conviction.

 (5) Proceedings for an offence under this section shall be commenced —